 I recommend taking the MRT as it’s the most straightforward way to get there.

 Train: Alight at Haw Par Villa MRT (Circle Line, yellow) and proceed to Exit A ( CC25 )

 Bus: 10, 30, 51, 143, 175, 176, 188, 200 – Alight at Haw Par Villa Station or Opposite Haw Par Villa Station

 Haw Par Villa is located at 262 Pasir Panjang Road, Singapore 118628

-Head this way for ideas on alternative things to do in Singapore beyond the touristy sights.
+Don’t just visit the Merlion on your next Singapore trip – check out alternative things to do in Singapore beyond the touristy sights.